Kullu Manali Airport

 MVFR

-Kullu Manali Airport is currently reporting marginal VFR (MVFR) conditions with few clouds at 7,000 feet and 6 km visibility.
-Note: This observation is 16.7 hours old and conditions may have changed.
+Kullu Manali Airport is currently reporting marginal VFR (MVFR) conditions with broken clouds at 7,000 feet and 6 km visibility.

 Wind Analysis